11 things to know before you go to London

-No matter if you are a native speaker or a non-native speaker of English, you will definitely experience the different pronunciation of words, even some new words in your travel to United Kingdom.
-There are a bunch of words, expressions, and phrases you might need to take a look before you are travelling to London.
-For example, in British English for the word “cookie”, they have a word as “biscuit”, instead of saying “pavement”, most people say “sidewalk”.
-Another cool example is when the British want to point out how cold London weather is outside, they use an expression of “It’s Brass Monkeys Out”.
+No matter if you are a native speaker or a non-native speaker of English, you will definitely experience the different pronunciation of words, even some new words, on your travel to United Kingdom.
+There are a bunch of words, expressions, and phrases you might need to take a look at before you are travelling to London.
+For example, in British English, for the word “cookie”, they have a word as “biscuit”, instead of saying “sidewalk”, they say “pavement”.
+Another cool example is when the British want to point out how cold London weather is outside, they use an expression of “It's brass monkeys outside”.
 Keep a note of these.
-We are sure, you will hear these words and phrases in your daily interaction with Londoners.
+We are sure you will hear these words and phrases in your daily interaction with Londoners.

 3. Public Transportation

 Even though you have decided to stay in central London, you may still need some kind of transportation.
 Consider using public transportation.
 There is an Oyster card, which can make it cheaper to go from one place to another.
 It is basically an electronic ticket, in our opinion, way better than getting daily single tickets, in which you only add credits to use public transport.
 You may either use the London tube or the buses.
 To have the full experience of the whole of London, you should take the red double-decker buses, and enjoy your travel within the city.
 On the other hand, if you want your travel to be fast and easy, consider taking the London tube and reach the place quickly without any traffic.
 You do not need to worry about the convenience or rush.
 The London public transportation system is highly efficient and feasible.
 It might also be a perfect idea of using public transportation rather than going on foot when the London weather is terrible.